OsamaFahim/TechMart/README.md

 ---

-## Notes

-- **Redis must be running** for Django caching to work.
-- **Virtual environment** keeps your Python dependencies isolated.
-- **Database credentials** must be set correctly in your settings.
-- **Frontend and backend** run on different ports; make sure CORS is enabled in Django for local development.
-- For any issues, check the terminal output for errors and ensure all services (MySQL, Redis, Django, React) are running.
+## 4. Important: Disk Space Requirements

+**Ensure you have several GB of free space on the drive where Docker stores its data (usually C: on Windows).**

+- Docker Desktop and its containers/images/volumes are stored on the system drive by default.
+- If your C: drive is nearly full, Docker containers may become unresponsive, and commands may stop working.
+- If you encounter issues with containers hanging or not responding, check your disk space and free up space as needed.
+- You can move Docker's storage location to another drive (e.g., D:) via Docker Desktop settings:
+  **Settings → Resources → Advanced → Disk image location**

 ---

-Enjoy using TechMart!
+## 5. Notes & Troubleshooting

+- **Docker** is the easiest way to avoid dependency issues.
+- **Redis** must be running for Django caching.
+- **Database credentials** should be set in `.env` or `settings.py`.
+- **CORS**: Frontend and backend run on different ports; ensure CORS is enabled in Django for local development.
+- **First-time Docker startup**: Wait up to a minute for MySQL and backend to initialize.
+- **Stopping Docker**: Use `docker-compose stop` or Docker Desktop.
+- **Removing images**: Use `docker image prune -a` or Docker Desktop.
+- **If `pip install -r requirements.txt` fails**: Try the `requirements.txt` from the `Post-submission/deploy` branch.

+---

+Enjoy using **TechMart**!
+If you have any issues, check the terminal output for errors and ensure all services (MySQL, Redis, Django, React) are running.